My top 6 pro tips:

 Wedding planning can be a daunting task, and sometimes engagement photos can seem like just another thing on the to-do list.
 They are actually be an important aspect leading up to your big day for a couple reasons.
+How to prepare for your engagement session can seem scary to some!

 I’m a professional photographer, so I might have some bias toward capturing your moments.
 But still, engagement photos are important, that time allows you to get really comfortable with your wedding photographer.
 You will get to interact with each other, learning different quirks, preferred “sides”, and also learn some of the posing!
 Sometimes a sit-down meeting isn’t enough time for you to really get a feel for your photographer, so an engagement session is a great way to get used to your photographer’s shooting style and see their personality, and for them to learn the same about you!